How to Install SSL Cert on Courier IMAP?

 - Do it manually – More control over the whole process, but it’s tricky and time-consuming.

-How to Install SSL Certificate on Courier IMAP Server?
+SSL Certificate Installation on Courier IMAP Server

 Follow the steps given below to install the SSL cert on the IMAP server: